 As a little girl in the early sixties and long before mass tourism, my mother and I spent some years in Rhodes.
 Every Friday we took the bus to a small village called Kallithies, where everybody was dancing in the village square, and in my case until I fell asleep.
 After this early period however, dancing disappeared from my life for many years.

 I have gained experience from a great variety of different kinds of dance throughout the years.
 However, not until my introduction to Circle Dance or Sacred Dance (known as Heliga danser in Sweden) did I finally arrive at a sense of homecoming or a feeling of belonging.
 This occurred in 1993 when I subsequently enrolled in the first training programme for teachers in Sweden, held by Maria Ronn.
 Since then I have been coached by a number of wise and interesting dance teachers such as Maria Gabriele Wosien, Judy King, Nanni Kloke, Ursula Hasenburg and Laura Shannon ...in particular I have participated in several of the intense training years/sessions offered by the latter.
-I have also recently done two rounds of The Dancer Within, offered by Nanni Kloke and Judy King.
+I have also done two rounds of The Dancer Within, offered by Nanni Kloke and Judy King and a lot more dancing with them.

-Having been in charge of a basic Teacher Training Programme for prospective dance leaders in Lund for almost thirty years, I am now able to offer several variants of Teacher's Training, from basics to a deepening intensive year as well as shorter training workshops.
+Having been in charge of a basic Teacher Training Programme for prospective dance leaders in Lund/Malmö for almost thirty years, from basics to a deepening intensive year as well as shorter training workshops.
 In addition to this I also offer workshops and seminars, as well as dance holidays every year in which the focus will be on in-depth understanding of dance.

 At the centre of my dance work you will find symbols, myths, stories and tales, archeology, history, cultural history and meditation, developed and evolved from my experiences throughout life as a philosophy student, verger, research student of literature, teacher of analytical philosophy and gardener: theory mixed with practice through dance.